Navan-sri/A-Study-on-Financial-Analysis-boAt-Imagine-Marketing-Pvt-Ltd/README.md

 ## Key Insights
 - Financial trends over the study period were analyzed
 - Strengths and weaknesses of the company were identified
-- Ratios were used to assess financial stability and performance
+- Ratios were used to assess financial stability and performance of the company

 ## Conclusion
 Based on the financial and ratio analysis, conclusions were drawn regarding the financial health and performance of boAt (Imagine Marketing Pvt.
 Ltd.) during the period 2020–2024.